Valuations on manifolds and integral geometry: Valuations and integral geometry.

 The following another description of $K^\vee$ will be useful.
 Assume that $K$ has non-empty interior.
 Then $K^\vee$ is equal to the set of hyperplanes which do not intersect the interior of $K$.

 Before the proof of Theorem \ref{T:radon-val-constr} we will prove the following technical proposition. \begin{proposition} Let $K\subset \PP^n$ be a closed convex set.
 Then

-where $int (K^\vee)$ denotes the interior of $K^\vee$. \end{proposition} \begin{remark} By the abuse of notation we denote by $\Xi_\cp$ the map defined not only on the space $\cf(X)$ of finite linear combinations of indicator functions of compact submanifolds with corners, but on the larger space when finite linear combinations of convex compact sets are added (for them the notion of normal cycle is well defined too).
+where $int (K^\vee)$ denotes the interior of $K^\vee$. \end{proposition} \begin{remark} By the abuse of notation we denote by $\Xi_\cp$ the map defined not only on the space $\cf(X)$ of constructible functions (in the subanalytic sense), but also on indicator functions of convex compact sets and also of compact submanifolds with corners (for all of them the notion of normal cycle is well defined too).
 The non-trivial results from the previous sections will be applied for indicator functions of convex sets with smooth strictly convex boundary.
-Thus this generalization of the map $\Xi_\cp$ is purely formal. \end{remark}
+These modifications of the map $\Xi_\cp$ are purely formal, and there is no need to introduce separate notation for them. \end{remark}

 {\bf Proof of Proposition \ref{P:radon-convex}.} {\underline{Step 1.} Let us show that it is enough to prove the statement for $\pt K$ being smooth strictly convex.

 For a closed convex set $K$ there exists a sequence $\{K_j\}$ of strictly convex sets which converges to $K$ in the Hausdorff metric.
 Then it is easy to see that $K_j^\vee\to K^\vee$ in the Hausdorff metric.
 But then